Whose Line Is It Anyway? (American TV series): Games

 The number and type of games played varied from episode to episode, yet while some games became more common over time, others faded from use.
 Some games are based on traditional improv games, with a considerable number brought over from the British original, including Scenes from a Hat, Greatest Hits, Props, Hoedown, Helping Hands, Questions Only, and Party Quirks.
-Others were new and uniquely created for both the American original format, and the revived show, with several only being played once or twice, due either to the games not having been well received by audiences, or to Stiles' reluctance to perform certain rounds.
+Others were new and uniquely created for both the American original format and the revived show, with several only being played once or twice, due either to the games not having been well received by audiences or to Stiles' reluctance to perform certain rounds.
 There are eight games that have been performed at least once in every season; these are Scenes from a Hat, Greatest Hits, Props, Let's Make a Date, Weird Newscasters, Duet, Helping Hands, and Questions Only.

-All games are designed to test the performers' improvisational comedy skills, with some games requiring the host to ask the studio audience for suggestions for specific topics or situations, while at other times these suggestions were written by the production staff, or submitted by the audience in advance, and chosen from among these.
-In addition, the host would control a buzzer that would signify the end of most games, or the end of individual sections of rapid-fire games such as "Scenes from a Hat".
+All games are designed to test the performers' improvisational comedy skills, with some games requiring the host to ask the studio audience for suggestions for specific topics or situations, while other times these suggestions were written by the production staff or submitted by the audience in advance and chosen from among them.
+In addition, the host would control a buzzer that would signify the end of most games or the end of individual sections of rapid-fire games such as "Scenes from a Hat".

 In addition to being tested on their comedy skills in improv games, the performers are also tested on other skills, such as singing, dancing, or impressions, as Whose Line features a number of musical games, with one or more of the show's resident musicians playing live backing music for them, except on a few occasions when pre-recorded music was also used.
 Although they had no bad feelings about these sorts of games, many of the performers disliked them.
 While Wayne Brady turned out to be well suited to them, having Chip Esten, Jeff Davis, Brad Sherwood and Gary Anthony Williams making frequent appearances as his duet partner, Stiles frequently expressed open disdain towards the "Hoedown" game, which became a bit of a running gag, while Mochrie, who cannot sing, mainly preferred to deliver his lines in a spoken word fashion, much like in the British original.